bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-install.md

 # After you install

+## Creating an extension for Chrome to share your screen

+The HTML5 client uses WebRTC to enable the presenter to share the screen.
+While FireFox enables the presenter to share their screen directly, Chrome requires the presenter have installed a Chrome extension (that contains a small bit of JavaScript) to whitelist the target BigBlueButton server.

+To create the chrome extension, fork the code at [screenshare-chrome-extension](https://github.com/bigbluebutton/screenshare-chrome-extension), modify the `manifest.json` so it points to the hostname for your BigBlueButton server, and upload it to the Google Chrome store.
+See the README.md file in the above repository for details.

 ## Making the HTML5 client default

 If you want, you can configure your BigBlueButton server to make the HTML5 client the default client.
 To do this, edit `/var/lib/tomcat7/webapps/bigbluebutton/WEB-INF/classes/bigbluebutton.properties` and set the values for `attendeesJoinViaHTML5Client` and `moderatorsJoinViaHTML5Client` to true, as in